 From taking the time to speak to our AKN patients, we are deeply aware that their lesions are the source of an enormous amount of stress and embarrassment.

-On a day to day basis, Acne Keloidalis Nuchae sufferers constantly worry about others noticing and staring at the bumps on the back of their heads.
+On a day-to-day basis, Acne Keloidalis Nuchae sufferers constantly worry about others noticing and staring at the bumps on the back of their heads.

 Yet, since most men prefer wearing their hair conservatively short, these individuals start to compare themselves less favorably.
 Seeing themselves as less attractive than others, they start to develop lower self-esteem and confidence.